-Read also: Bed Bug Bites Vs Mosquito Bites.
+Read also: Bed Bug Bites Vs. Mosquito Bites.

 Dust mites don’t suck blood from pets or human beings.
-But the bugs eat flakes of pet or human skin that’s shed off.
+But the bugs eat flakes of a pet or human skin that’s shed off.
 You’ll find them on curtains, carpets, upholstered furniture, bedding, & mattresses.

 4. Health effects

 Despite being tiny bugs, mites have a large health effect because its poop will trigger allergic reactions like eczema, rhinitis, and asthma.